open-eid/SiVa/docs/siva3/deployment_guide.md

 ## Health Endpoint

 !!! note
-    Note that this endpoint is not exposed by default.
+    Note that this endpoint is exposed by default.

 The url for accessing JSON formatted health information with HTTP GET is `/monitoring/health` .
 See the [Interfaces section](../siva3/interfaces.md#service-health-monitoring) for response structure and details.

 * **Exposing the health monitoring endpoint**

-To expose the endpoint, use the following configuration parameter:
+This endpoint is controlled by the following configuration parameter:
 ```bash
 management.endpoints.web.exposure.include=health
 ```